sergeitarasov/vscode-phenoscript/README.md

 - Ontology Term info Lookup via Webview.
 - Smart syntax error highlighting.
 When quality terms are linked using 'has_part' or 'part_of,' the statements are displayed with red highlighting.
-- Integration with [Highlight package](https://marketplace.visualstudio.com/items?itemName=fabiospampinato.vscode-highlight): three types of colored comments and bounding boxes for color terms.
+- Integration with [Highlight package](https://marketplace.visualstudio.com/items?itemName=fabiospampinato.vscode-highlight): three types of colorful comments and bounding boxes for color terms.